DAlexis/wideusb/README.md

     - [x] Add callbacks when package received
     - [x] Add package inspection functions

+- Modules interface
+    - [ ] For each module make 'module back' and 'module front'.
+Front should be avaliable from MCU too.

 - Monitor module
     - [x] Run new stack on board
     - [x] Merge to master: remove old code and files